Hey all! Lefteris here, founder of rotki, disclosing my affiliation up front.

 It is multiplatform.
 Runs on Windows, Macos and Linux.
 Also has a docker package.
 It supports many chains (Ethereum and its L2s, Bitcoin, Solana, Polkadot, Kusama and others), exchange integrations (Kraken, Binance, Coinbase, Bitstamp, and more), and decoding for major DeFi protocols (Aave, Uniswap, Compound, Curve, Lido, etc.).
 End-of-year tax reports can be generated for various jurisdictions.

-What “privacy-preserving” actually means here
+What “privacy-preserving” means for us

 The most important privacy angle for us is self-hosting and keeping all sensitive financial data on your local machine.
 Your wallet addresses, balances, transaction history, cost basis, tax events … none of it leaves your computer.
 With the rise of crypto kidnappings, wrench attacks, and targeted attacks on people suspected to hold significant crypto, this matters more than it did a few years ago.
 Cloud portfolio trackers and tax tools concentrate exactly the data an attacker would want: addresses linked to identity, total holdings, transaction patterns.
 A single breach at a centralized provider exposes all of it. rotki’s architecture means there’s nothing centralized to breach.

-- Speed.
-First sync takes a long time unlike the SaaS alternatives as it’s your local tool that does the heavy lifting and nothing is pre-indexed.
+- First sync takes a long time unlike the SaaS alternatives as it’s your local tool that does the heavy lifting and nothing is pre-indexed.
 After that everything is saved/cached in your local machine and retrievals are near-instant from the DB.

 - No formal external security audit.
 Code is public under AGPL, the database is encrypted, and we don’t custody anything.
 But we haven’t paid for a third-party audit.